orithena/clip2qr/README.md

 clip2qr
 =======

 Grabs the contents of the X clipboard, generates a QR code image and displays it for immediate use.
+Main usecase: get a URL or some text snippet to your smartphone.
+You need to have an app installed on your smartphone that can read QR Codes (e.g. QRDroid).

 There are no options.
 Save the clip2qr.sh file somewhere, make it executable and somehow register it in your Desktop Environment.
  * You might register it to run on a keyboard shortcut, e.g. Ctrl-B.
  * You might assign a starter icon on your panel to this script.
  * Or you might find a completely different method to invoke this script.